feng1919/MetalImage/README.md

 # Technical requirements
-Metal Framework: Applications using this will run on arm64 iOS devices only. iOS 9.0 SDK to build
+Metal Framework: Applications using this will run on arm64 iOS devices only. iOS 9.0 SDK to build.
 Devices must have a camera to use camera-related functionality (obviously).

 # License